splunk-soar-connectors/trendmicrovisionone/README.md

 ## Action: 'Get Sandbox Submission status'

-Get the status of file analysis based on task id.
+Get the status of file sent to sandbox for analysis based on task_id.

 Type: **investigate**
 Read only: **False**